Mortara Undergraduate Research Fellows

 Each fellow is expected to work eight to twelve hours per week during the academic year.
 Yes, this is a significant time commitment and students should plan accordingly.

 Is the fellowship paid?

 Yes!
-Fellows will receive $16.10 per hour starting.
-The hourly wage will increase as Fellows gain research experience and skills.
+Fellows will receive an hourly wage, which will increase as Fellows gain research experience and skills.
 Research funds for books, software, and conference travel/registration/posters costs are also available as needed.

 Will the students present and publish their research?